eromero-vlc/chromaform/README.md

 * `--install <pkg> <pkg> ...`:
    Always download the source code, build, and install the packages marked with this action.
+Mark their dependent packages as --update.
 * `--update <pkg> <pkg> ...`:
-   Download the source code if it is not the source directory already, and install the packages marked with this action if they are not found on the install directory.
+   Download the source code if it is not in the source directory already, and install the packages marked with this action if they are not found on the install directory.
+   Mark their dependent packages as --update.
 * `--clean <pkg> <pkg> ...`:
    Remove the instances in the source, build, and install directories of the packages marked with this action.